shabibhyder/campus-utility-monitor/README.md

 - Provides a Python Flask exporter exposing metrics in Prometheus format.
 - Prometheus scrapes metrics every 15 seconds.
 - Grafana dashboards visualize the metrics for easy monitoring.
+- Fully containerized with Docker and orchestrated with Docker Compose.
 - Designed to be extensible for real-world data integration.

 ---